Montipora Coral Care – A Complete Guide

 One of the best things about Montipora coral is that they are almost completely harmless to other corals.
 These corals have barely any sting and will not hurt other corals they come into contact with.
 However, this is not true if they come in contact with other corals.

 SPS are delicate animals.
-They do not have much ability to sting and tend to bleach if you look at them the wrong way.
+They do not have much ability to sting and will bleach if you look at them the wrong way.
 Because of this, it is crucial to keep more aggressive corals far away from SPS colonies.

 LPS with long sweeper tentacles are especially to blame as they can quickly hit a branch of SPS and cause injury.
 Though most Montipora are able to recover from injury, there is time for infection and algae to grow which can negatively impact the overall health of the coral.